syncthing/syncthing-android/README.md

 Note: Gradlew is a gradle wrapper which allows to specify the gradle version.
 Use `gradle -b gradle/wrapper/build.xml wrapper` to create your own gradlew instance.
 Then add it to your path using `export PATH=$PATH:$(pwd)/gradle/wrapper`.

 The build process follows three phases:
 - It downloads and compiles Golang v1.2 for x86 and ARM cross-compilation: Syncthing-android depends on Syncthing "native" (https://github.com/syncthing/syncthing) and this requires Go v1.2.
-In order to create the APK for x86 and ARM we need to cross compile this library and we use the scripts provided by https://github.com/davecheney/golang-crosscompile.
 - The Syncthing native libraries are compiled for the different architectures using `gradlew buildNative`.
 - The final APK is built using the `gradlew assembleDebug` task.